CuBoulder/src-tools-tech/docs/README.md

 ## How to Edit

 The content is generated with markdown.
 You can edit the files locally, or through the GitHub Web UI.
-Regardless of how you choose to edit, the site will have to be rebuilt with the deploy script to reflect changes.
-This means you'll have to clone the repo and install dependencies with npm.
-If you would rather just make changes, but not rebuild the site, you can just use the GitHub Web UI.

 ### Local Development